CURATORS E TUTORS

 The Moving Image Laboratory, FUSO INSULAR’s Creative Residency Programme, invites artists with extensive experience in the field of the moving image, who are responsible for the theoretical training and practical tutoring of the participants.

 Jean-François Chougnet (France) is the artistic director of FUSO and has dedicated his career to cultural policies.
 He was Managing Director of Villette, Paris (2001-2006).
 In 2005, he was the General Commissioner of the Year of Brazil in France.
 He directed the Berardo Foundation in Lisbon from 2007 to 2011.
 In 2011, Jean-François Chougnet became CEO of Marseille-Provence Capital of European Culture 2013.
-Since 2014 he is the President of the Musée des Civilisations de l’Europe et de la Méditerranée, in Marseille, France.
+From 2014 to 2022 he was president of the Musée des Civilizations de l’Europe et de la Méditerranée (Mucem), in Marseille, France.
+Jean-François Chougnet is a curator and consultant on museum projects and director of the « Lille 3000 » festival.

 Jean-François Chougnet

 Jean-François Chougnet (France) is the artistic director of FUSO and has dedicated his career to cultural policies.
 He was Managing Director of Villette, Paris (2001-2006).
 In 2005, he was the General Commissioner of the Year of Brazil in France.
 He directed the Berardo Foundation in Lisbon from 2007 to 2011.
 In 2011, Jean-François Chougnet became CEO of Marseille-Provence Capital of European Culture 2013.
-Since 2014 he is the President of the Musée des Civilisations de l’Europe et de la Méditerranée, in Marseille, France.
+From 2014 to 2022 he was president of the Musée des Civilizations de l’Europe et de la Méditerranée (Mucem), in Marseille, France.
+Jean-François Chougnet is a curator and consultant on museum projects and director of the « Lille 3000 » festival.